Embracing The Sharing Economy

-GLOBAL TREND OF SHARING ECONOMY
+OVERVIEW OF SHARING ECONOMY IN MALAYSIA

 As Malaysia dives into the opportunities of Sharing Economy, Malaysia Digital Economy Corporation (MDEC) is championing the Sharing Economy development in Malaysia in terms of: